epam/ai-dial/docs/user-guide.md

 ### Addons

 You may want LLM to access particular data or technology to generate responses.
 This could be your company's database, a collection of PDF documents, calculation engines, API or any other data source or technology.

-Within the AI DIAL framework, an Addon is a service or any component that follows the Open API specification.
-Some examples of Addon implementation are semantic search, Q&A search, DB query generator, or any other custom logic that meets your business needs.
-AI DIAL can include custom Addons that you can choose to activate a specific system behavior.
+In the AI DIAL framework, an **Addon** refers to a service or component that conforms to the Open API specification.
+Examples of Addon implementations include semantic search, Q&A search, database query generators, or any custom logic tailored to meet specific business requirements.
+AI DIAL allows for the inclusion of custom Addons, which can be activated to achieve desired system behaviors.

-1. In the **Talk to** area, click **See all addons...** to display all the available addons.
+1. In the **Talk to** area, select a model to display additional parameters in the section to the right.
+2. In the **Addons** section you can view the addons available in your DIAL environment.
-2. Select one or several addons and click **Apply addons**.
+3. Click on **See all addons...** to view all available addons.
+You can select one or more addons and then click **Apply addons** to start using them.

 ![](./img/addons2.png)